kaz-utashiro/greple-subst/README.md

     greple --dictdata $'colou?r color\ncent(er|re) center\n'

-Dictionary entry starting with a sharp sign (`#`) is comment and ignored.
+Dictionary entry starting with a sharp sign (`#`) is a comment and ignored.

 ## Overlapped pattern

 When the matched string is same or shorter than previously matched string by another pattern, it is simply ignored (**--no-warn-include** by default).
-So, if you have to declare conflicted patterns, put the longer pattern in front.
+So, if you have to declare conflicted patterns, place the longer pattern earlier.

 If the matched string overlaps with previously matched string, it is warned (**--warn-overlap** by default) and ignored.